 Living Expenses: Approximately $10,000 per year

-Clark GSOM Scholarships for MBA, MBA/MA and MBA/MS Students
+Merit-based GSOM Scholarships for MBA and Dual-Degree Students

-Generous merit-based scholarships ranging from 25 – 100% of tuition are offered to both full-time and part-time students at the time of admission.
+Generous merit-based scholarships ranging from 25% to 100% of tuition are offered to both full-time and part-time students at the time of admission.
 All MBA and Dual Degree (MBA/MA, MBA/MS) applicants will be evaluated for scholarship consideration.
 Criteria used in scholarship consideration are academic background, GMAT or GRE test scores, professional experience, and potential for success in the field.

 Clark GSOM Scholarships for MSA and MSF Students